Hiimus/arca_bookstore/TESTING.md

 ## CSS3
 #### How:
-- I could propably do it the same way as I did with the html validation, but there where no templating language I had to consider, so I just found all my css files, copied the css and pasted it via direct input with the [W3C CSS Validation](https://jigsaw.w3.org/css-validator/#validate_by_input).
+- I could probably do it the same way as I did with the html validation, but there were no templating language I had to consider, so I just found all my css files, copied the css and pasted it via direct input with the [W3C CSS Validation](https://jigsaw.w3.org/css-validator/#validate_by_input).
 - Results:
     - No errors.

 ## JavaScript
 #### How:
-- I used [JSHint](https://jshint.com/) and found all scripts and js files and copied and pasted the JavaScript code.
+- I used [JSHint](https://jshint.com/) and found all the scripts and js files and copied and pasted the JavaScript code.
 - Results:
-    - No erros.
+    - No errors.

 ## Python
 #### How:
 - I used flake8 in the IDE.
 I typed the command `flake8 --count` in the terminal and it counts all the errors.
 I then went through all of them and corrected as many as possible.
 - Results:
-- Almost all the error where line too long, and this was mostly on the migration files.
+- Almost all the errors were too long, and this was mostly on the migration files.
 The errors on the migration files I choose to ignore.
 Other than the migration files, I had a couple of errors I will talk more about:
 - env.py errors: These I choose to ignore.
-- vscode/arctictern.py errors: These I will ignore since I can't see them and I they are most likely generated from a Code Institue template.
+- vscode/arctictern.py errors: These I will ignore since I can't see them and they are most likely generated from a Code Institute template.
 - settings.py errors: line too long, these I can't really fix due to long strings so I will ignore them.
 - /bag/urls.py:2:20: W291 trailing whitespace: This I have tried to fix, but even though I have removed the trailing whitespace, the error will not go away.
 I have even copied and pasted a file that is identical, yet the error is still there.
 I choose to ignore it.
 - /checkout/apps.py:8:9: F401 'checkout.signals' imported but unused: This I choose to ignore because it was added by following Boutique Ado, and I think removing this will break the site.
 Also, I checked it with the [PEP8](http://pep8online.com/), and it was fine.